 The race ends at 11 am, but medals will be given till the timing company tears down the finishline, and pictures can be taken up to the point when the water station crew leaves so that you can hike back the 3 miles with them and catch the ride back to your car.

-The Volunteer will receive the Run-to-the-Top t-shirt, a lunch certificate for the Mt.
-Baldy Lodge Restaurant (in the Village) for use any day, and transportation (including a ski lift ride down to the parking lot, if desired).
+The Volunteer will receive the Run-to-the-Top t-shirt and transportation (including a ski lift ride down to the parking lot, if desired).

 Good Match For